 You are encouraged to report incidents of sexual assault to Louisburg College's Title IX Coordinator (even if you have filed a report directly with law enforcement).
 The Title IX Coordinator can help you access resources and can provide you with support and information, including information on Louisburg College's procedures for investigating and addressing instances of sexual assault.

 Important Contact Information

 Resources for Parties

 Title IX Coordinator

-Ronald Shidemantle rshidemantle@louisburg.edu 919-497-3247
+Brandon Moyer bmoyer@louisburg.edu 919-497-3290

 Campus Safety Department